What is sodium tripolyphosphate used for?

 Global collaboration: formulate differentiated solutions for different markets (such as promoting compounding technology to enter Brazil and focusing on modified STPP to break through the EU).

-(Data sources for this article: EU Gazette, China’s Ministry of Ecology and Environment, Grand View Research, and the cases have been desensitized.)
+(Data sources for this article are the EU Gazette, China’s Ministry of Ecology and Environment, and Grand View Research, and the cases have been desensitized.)

 The leading factory for sodium tripolyphosphate in China with fast delivery, free sample and fantastic services.